 We left Stockholm and headed back to California after two very successful CrossFit Football certifications in Norway and Sweden.
 We worked with athletes from all over Europe and hope we had as big an impact on them as they had on us.
 Thank you to our hosts and friends for your hospitality and good laughs.

-John Welbourn is the creator/operator of CrossFit Football and Power Athlete.
-He is a 10 year NFL veteran.
-John was drafted with the 97th pick in 1999 NFL Draft.
-He went on to be a starter for the Philadelphia Eagles from 1999-2003, appearing in 3 NFC Championship games, and for the Kansas City Chiefs from 2004-2007.
-In 2008, he played with the New England Patriots until an injury ended his season early.
+John Welbourn is CEO of Power Athlete and creator of Johnnie WOD.
+He is a 9 year starter in the National Football League and NFL veteran.
+John was drafted with the 97th pick in 1999 NFL Draft and went on to be a starter for the Philadelphia Eagles from 1999-2003, appearing in 3 NFC Championship games, and for the Kansas City Chiefs from 2004-2007.
+In 2008, he played with the New England Patriots until an injury ended his season early and retiring in 2009.
 Over the course of his career, John has started over 100 games and has 10 play-off appearances.
 He was a four year lettermen while playing football at the University of California at Berkeley.
 He graduated with a bachelor's degree in Rhetoric in 1998.
-John also is owner of CrossFit Balboa, an S&C gym in Orange County, CA. CrossFit Balboa is one of a handful of Westside Barbell certified gyms in the world.
-In addition to training MLB, NFL and other professional and Olympic athletes, John travels the world lecturing on performance and nutrition.
-You can catch up with John as his personal blog on training, food and life, Talk To Me Johnnie.
+John has worked with the MLB, NFL, NHL and other professional and Olympic athletes.
+He travels the world lecturing on performance and nutrition for Power Athlete and the CrossFit Speciality Seminar: Sports Specific Application.
+You can catch up with John as his personal blog on training, food and life, Talk To Me Johnnie or at Power Athlete.